ruklay/Predicting_Wines_Quality/README.md

 # Predicting Wines Quality

 - There are 2 datasets, red and white wines.
 It is separated into training and testing datasets.
-- There are 2 models, linear regression and neuron network
+- There are 2 models, logistic regression and neuron network
-- Linear regression uses Gradient Descent calculation
+- Logistic regression uses Gradient Descent calculation
 - Neuron networks uses forward and back propagation
 - The number of hidden layers is two, and their hidden states can be set by using parameters
 - Max_ITR, alpha, and lambda are also parameters